CutieCity/guide/docs/self-hosting/object-storage.md

     ```

     Your certificate info should be saved to `/etc/letsencrypt/live/`,
-    fulfilling lines 23-24 of your configuration file.
-Reload nginx one last
+    fulfilling lines 23-24 of the configuration file.
+Reload nginx one last time
-    time before proceeding to the final step:
+    before proceeding to the final step:

     ```console
     systemctl reload nginx